Luciano Sanhueza

-Luciano Ariel Sanhueza Rozas (born 16 November 1996) is an Argentine footballer who plays as a striker for Bolivian club Universitario de Vinto.
+Luciano Ariel Sanhueza Rozas (born 16 November 1996) is an Argentine footballer who plays as a striker.
+He last played for Bolivian Primera División club Universitario de Vinto.

 Career

 Born in Comodoro Rivadavia, Argentina, Sanhueza began his career with his hometown clubs, Deportivo Portugués and Huracán de Comodoro, making his debut at the age of sixteen with the second one.
 As a youth player, he after was with Talleres de Córdoba and Quilmes.
 Despite he was with the Quilmes first team, he just made appearances for the reserves.

 In 2016, he returned to Huracán de Comodoro.
 The next season, he moved to Paraguay and played for both Olimpia Itá and 3 de Noviembre.

 Back in Argentina, he played for Berazategui, Independiente San Julián and Boxing Club from Río Gallegos.
 At the same time he played for Boxing Club, he made eleven appearances and scored nine goals for Chilean club CSD Scout from Punta Arenas, a city near Río Gallegos.

 After getting over contracture, he moved to Chile and signed with Caupolicán from Cauquenes, not holding a foreign place due to his dual Argentine-Chilean nationality.
 After scoring sixteen goals with Caupolicán, he switched to Deportes Concepción in 2019.
 After a stint with Salvadoran Primera División side Independiente FC, he returned to Chile in 2020 and signed with Deportes Colina.

 In 2021–22, he played for Argentine clubs Ciudad de Bolívar and Argentino de Mendoza.

 In 2022, he played for both Managua FC and Walter Ferretti in the Nicaraguan top division.

 In 2023, he moved to Bolivia and signed with Petrolero, scoring five goals.
 In March of the same year, he switched to Ciclón de Tarija.

 In 2024, Sanhueza returned to Argentina and joined Sacachispas.
 In the second half of the same year, he returned to Bolivia and joined Deportivo FATIC.

 In January 2025, Sanhueza moved to Brazil and joined Falcon.

 On 31 July 2025, Sanhueza signed with Universitario de Vinto in the Bolivian Primera División.